 Richard Feynman was one of the key figures in the Manhattan Project at Los Alamos during World War II.
 After the war, Feynman accepted teaching positions at Cornell and the California Institute of Technology.
 He was awarded the 1965 Nobel Prize in Physics for successfully resolving problems related to the theory of quantum electrodynamics.

 Feynman also formulated a mathematical theory that dealt with the phenomenon of superfluidity in liquid helium.
-In collaboration with Murray Gell-Mann, he extensvely studied weak interactions such as beta decay.
+In collaboration with Murray Gell-Mann, he extensively studied weak interactions such as beta decay.
 Feynman played a vital role in the development of quark theory by presenting his parton model of high energy proton collision processes.

 Feynman is credited with the introduction of fundamental computational techniques and notations into physics.
 The Feynman diagrams have radically changed the way in which basic physical processes are conceptualized and calculated.
 As a legendary educator, Feynman was awarded the Oersted Medal for Teaching in 1972.